idio-lang/idio-by-example/idio-source/JSON.rst

    printf "data is %s\n" data
    printf "andIn is %s\n" data."andIn"

-With the output chopped for readability:
+With the output edited for readability:

 .. code-block:: console